On the Paradox of Certified Training: Introduction

 \section{Introduction}

-The increased use of deep learning in safety-critical applications has triggered significant interest in \emph{certified defenses}: methods able to train provably robust models.
-One class of such techniques provides guarantees by leveraging different convex relaxations (e.g., CROWN-IBP \cite{zhang2020crownibp}, hBox \cite{mirman2018diffai}), that approximate the effect of network layers on the input specification.
-The main property of a relaxation is \emph{tightness}, indicating how close it is to the possibly non-convex shape it approximates.
+Recent years have witnessed an increased interest in developing methods for efficiently training provably robust machine learning models.
+Several core techniques are based on convex relaxations (\eg CROWN \citep{zhang2018crown}, hBox \citep{mirman2018diffai}), which provide robustness guarantees by approximating the effect of network layers on the input specification.
+A key property of a convex relaxation is its \emph{tightness}, indicating how close it is to the non-convex shape it overapproximates.

-\paragraph{The paradox of certified training} As tighter relaxations are generally more effective in certification of standard models, a natural belief is that tightness is also a favorable property when a relaxation is used for training as part of a certified defense.
-Surprisingly, several prior works \cite{zhang2020crownibp, gowal2018effectiveness, dvijotham2019dual, balunovic2020colt, lee2021losslandscapematters} have noticed that looser relaxations, that do not perform well for certification, in fact do allow for higher certified robustness after training with them.
-We illustrate this on a real model in~\cref{table:prefetch}, where for each relaxation we show its tightness and training score (certified robustness of the network at the end of certified training).
+\para{The Paradox of Certified Training} As tighter relaxations are more desirable for certification~\citep{salman2019barrier,singh2019abstract}, a natural belief is that tightness is also favorable for relaxations when used in training as part of a certified defense.
+Surprisingly, several prior works \citep{gowal2018effectiveness, dvijotham2019dual, zhang2020crownibp, balunovic2020colt,cvprcrownbox, lee2021losslandscapematters} have noticed that training with IBP~\citep{gowal2018effectiveness}, which is a loose relaxation that performs poorly for certification of undefended models, allows for higher certified robustness compared to training with tighter relaxations.
+We illustrate this on a real model in~\cref{table:prefetch}.
 We easily observe a paradox: \emph{tighter relaxations obtain worse results}.
+More specifically, none of the tighter relaxations can consistently outperform the loose IBP.